 Many of my graduated PhDs have developed a successful career.
-For example, Dr Shanfeng Hu became a Lecturer at Northumbria University, Dr Naoya Iwamoto became a Senior Researcher at Huawei Japan (see the video about his work), Dr Pierre Plantard built his own start-up company with his PhD project (see his company site), and Dr Jie Li who become a Lecturer at Teesside University.
+Dr Shanfeng Hu became a Lecturer at Northumbria University, Dr Naoya Iwamoto became a Senior Researcher at Huawei Japan (see the video about his work), Dr Pierre Plantard built his own start-up company with his PhD project, and Dr Jie Li who become a Lecturer at Teesside University.

 I consider PhD applicants who:

-If you are a Master or PhD student and wish to learn new things and explore a new network at Durham University, you may consider to be a visiting/internship student.
+If you are a Master/PhD student wishing to learn new things and develop a new network, you may consider to be a visiting/internship student.
 This kind of visits typically lasts for a few months to a year.
 You will receive training and support the same way as my PhD students.
-Generally, I will work with you to decide a small scale research project that we can complete within the timescale and submit to a conference or a journal.
+Generally, I will work with you to decide a research project that we can complete within the timescale and submit to a conference or a journal.

 My past visiting and internship students come from different places in the world.
-For example, Qianhui Men came from Hong Kong and submitted an IEEE TCSVT paper on human motion modelling during the visit.
+Qianhui Men came from Hong Kong and published an IEEE TCSVT paper on human motion modelling during the visit.
 Hindol Bhattacharya came from India and published a paper on emotion detection.
-Sergio Cebollada from Spain is currently working with me on a short-term robotics project.

 I consider applicants who: